Sacred Hawaiʻi stone has made a public appearance at the Smithsonian

 Prominently displayed within the Smithsonian’s National Museum of American Indian is a basalt lava stone from Hawaiʻi Island that holds a sacred place among Native Hawaiians.

-Helena Kapuni-Reynolds, an associate curate of Native Hawaiian history and culture, said Kānepō serves as a reminder to museum goers that Native Hawaiian beliefs and practices are still alive.
+Halena Kapuni-Reynolds, an Associate Curator of Native Hawaiian History and Culture at the the museum, said Kānepō serves as a reminder to museum goers that Native Hawaiian beliefs and practices are still alive.

 “They may not necessarily be front liners in newspapers, but they are definitely preserved and carried on within individual families and in communities,” he said.